JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 There are multiple Julia packages to read Excel files.
 In this book, we will only look at [`XLSX.jl`](https://github.com/felipenoris/XLSX.jl), because it is the most actively maintained package in the Julia's ecosystem that deals with Excel data.
-As a second benefit, `XLSX.jl` is written in pure Julia, which makes it easy for us to inspect it under the hood and understanding what's going on.
+As a second benefit, `XLSX.jl` is written in pure Julia, which makes it easy for us to inspect and understand what's going on under the hood.

 Install the `XSLX.jl` package via: